 - Oral Expression in French II and III

-- French & Arabic—focuses on language study along with study of history, politics, and religions of Middle Eastern cultures.
+- French and Arabic—focuses on language study along with study of history, politics, and religions of Middle Eastern cultures.
 It combines well with a second major, for instance, political science, geography, or history.

-- Language—to acquire a practical command of French and knowledge of translation as well as literature and culture.
+- Language, Literature, and Culture—to acquire a practical command of French and knowledge of translation as well as literature and culture.
 It will prepare you for work in international business and translation and for graduate study.

 Minor in French or Arabic

 Arabic is spoken by nearly 300 million people, mainly in the Middle East and North Africa.
-Modern Standard Arabic is the official language of 22 countries.
-See French and Italian in the UI General Catalog to learn more about earning a minor in Arabic or French.
+Modern Standard Arabic is the official language of 22 countries. to learn about earning a minor in Arabic or French, see French and Italian in the UI General Catalog.